Sant Joan Funicular

+The funicular, seen from a footbridge over the bottom station.

 The Sant Joan Funicular (Funicular de Sant Joan; Funicular de San Juan) is a funicular railway at Montserrat, near Barcelona in Catalonia, Spain.
 The line connects the monastery, and the upper terminus of the Montserrat Rack Railway, with sacred sites, walking trails and viewpoints higher up the mountain.
 With a maximum gradient of 65%, it is the steepest funicular in Spain.

 Overview

 The funicular has the following technical parameters: